pylovelace/pylovelace/README.md

 - Only one license

 ## Specialities
-- PyIntellect does not utilize exec() or eval() like other obfuscators do.
+- PyIntellect does not utilize exec(), eval() or lambda like other obfuscators do.
 - PyIntellect preserves the __name\_\_ attribute.
 - PyIntellect obfuscated files have a significant speed boost compared to other obfuscators.